 The term "arrangement" only includes the additional parts added to a song.
 This would be used for remakes of others' songs where the remaker added an intro, an interlude, additional rhythms, etc.

 The term "music" entails every sound you ever hear throughout the song.

 "Lyrics" are separate from the above, even though you can register them simultaneously (on the same form, in fact).
 "Lyrics" only entail the words themselves (not the notes of the vocals, not the recording of the vocals - only the words).
-I think the best way to explain it is that "Lyrics" is the exact same poetry - it only covers the words on the page.
+"Lyrics" is the exact same poetry - it only covers the words on the page.
 (The notes of the vocals are part of "arrangement" or "music," and the recording of the vocals are part of "sound recording.")

-In simple terms, "fair use" (also called "fair dealing" in the United Kingdom) is the ability of a third party to use a part of another work without the permission of its copyright owner, and without being guilty of copyright infringement.
+In simple terms, "fair use" is the ability of a third party to use a part of another work without the permission of its copyright owner, and without being guilty of copyright infringement.

 The question of how much and what you can borrow as fair use has kept many lawyers and others awake at night, either because they're worried about whether a use of someone else's work is fair or because they're trying to argue that a use of their client's work is not fair.

 The stakes are high.
 If a use is fair, the user owes nothing to the copyright owner, at all.
 If the use is not fair, it is copyright infringement; penalties can go up to hundreds of thousands of dollars in damages, and copies of the infringing work may be impounded (that is, confiscated) and destroyed.

 (Cut to video of a steamroller used to run over bootleg DVDs

 ).
 Even if the infringing work isn't impounded, there won't be any more copies made of it, which may lead to Keep Circulating the Tapes